Blue Bird Lake

-Blue Bird Lake, Hisar is a resident and endangered migratory bird wetland habitat, lake and recreation area in the town of Hisar, in the Hisar district of Haryana State, India.
-Blue Bird Lake is close to Hisar Airport on NH-9 in Hisar, Haryana, India.
+Blue Bird Lake, Hisar, is a resident and endangered migratory bird wetland habitat, lake and recreation area in the town of Hisar, in the Hisar district of Haryana State, India.
+Blue Bird Lake is close to Hisar Airport on NH-9 in Hisar, Haryana.
 It is close to Deer Park, Hisar and Shatavar Vatika Herbal Park, Hisar, both of which are run by the Forests Department, Haryana of Government of Haryana.

 History

 In 1995, the Blue Bird Lake complex was established on 52 acre, including 18 acre for the lake, and rest for the forest, patrol pump, Haryana Tourism's Blue Bird Tourist Resort.

 Migratory birds

 Among approximately 1,800 migratory bird species out of total 10,000 species of birds in the world, nearly 370 species migrate to India due to seasonal changes, including 175 long-distance migration species that use the Central Asian Flyway route, and among those some of these migratory birds species have been sighted nesting here during the winter, many of which are endangered species.

 The lake is also leased out for the commercial fisheries by Fisheries Department of Government of Haryana.